matt-the-ogre/matt-the-ogre/README.md

 This is my personal GitHub account.

-I work for Microsoft.
+I work for Cognitive3D.
 I live in Canada.
-I volunteer with Lime Connect as a member of the board for Canada, Backcountry Discovery Routes as an ambassador, the University of Waterloo on the Alumni Council, and sometimes do mentoring and coaching.
+I volunteer at [Backcountry Discovery Routes](https://ridebdr.com/) as an ambassador, the University of Waterloo on the [Alumni Council](https://uwaterloo.ca/alumni/about-us/alumni-council), and sometimes do mentoring and coaching for students and new grads.

 <!--
 **matt-the-ogre/matt-the-ogre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.